localstack/docs/content/en/user-guide/tools/aws-replicator/index.md

 This quickstart example creates an SSM parameter in AWS and replicates it to LocalStack.

 To start, create the parameter in AWS.
-This example uses an SSO profile named `ls-sandbox` for AWS configuration.
+This example uses an SSO profile named `ls-sandbox` for AWS configuration, and replicates resources from the `eu-central-1` region.

 {{< command >}}
 $ AWS_PROFILE=ls-sandbox aws ssm put-parameter\